ArtifactForms/MeshLibCore/README.md

 Processing is a language created with the intension to help people to learn programming in a visual context.
 If you are interested to find out more went to [processing.org](https://processing.org).
 But processing is not absolutely necessary, cause the core of the library is decoupled from the processing environment.
-Nevertheless processing provides a convinent way to display constructed meshes through it's rendering pipeline.
+Nevertheless processing provides a convenient way to display constructed meshes through it's rendering pipeline.
 Under the hood processing makes use of *JAVA*, *JAVA2D* and *OPENGL*.

 ## Core elements
 * Mesh3D